-Search engines love sites that keep giving visitors something new and valuable, which is why adding a blog feed to your homepage can really boost your search performance.
+Search engines love sites that keep giving visitors something new and valuable on a regular basis.
+Adding your latest blog posts to your homepage can really boost your search performance.

 Google also likes bigger sites that are full of useful information.
 So each time you create a new blog post, the addition of a new page is seen as a positive for SEO.

 And of course, blogging gives you lots of opportunities to include your keywords by choosing topics which your target audience will search for and want to read about, and link between pages on your site.

 A well-written blog post gives you the chance to really demonstrate your expertise and share your knowledge.
 It allows you to go into a level of detail that social media posts don’t naturally lend themselves to.